jblotus/explosivewebsprogramming/source/_posts/2011-08-27-understanding-filters-in-lithium-php.md

   - lithium php filter system
   - php
 ---
 One of the core features of the Lithium PHP 5.3 Framework is the[ innovative filter system][1].
 I initially found the concept a bit hard to understand at first, but the idea is that you can modify a filterable method by applying a filter in some other part of the code.
-Many of the core methods that ship with Lithium&#8217;s classes are already filterable, which simply means they return a closure containing their logic which checks for any applied filters at runtime.
+Many of the core methods that ship with Lithium's classes are already filterable, which simply means they return a closure containing their logic which checks for any applied filters at runtime.
 This powerful concept allows for near-total modification of a method, nearly anywhere in the application that calls it.
 In fact, you can make your own methods &#8220;filterable&#8221; to take advantage of this behavior.

 <!--more-->

 **Anatomy of a Filterable method **

-Currently I think the documentation and examples for the Lithium PHP Filter system don&#8217;t do a great job of explaining the basics of how Filters actually work.
+Currently I think the documentation and examples for the Lithium PHP Filter system don't do a great job of explaining the basics of how Filters actually work.
 This was a stumbling block for me until I studied the well-commented core code.
 Consider the following example code:

 `in app/models/Users.php`